carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 # Course Information

 _This document exclusively covers the policies and procedures for IGME-531.
 This document does not include information about topic units, specific assignments, or readings.
-These can be found in the Content section.._
+These can be found in the Content section._

 <table>
   <tr>